 You should not count on a particular course being offered in any given semester, even if you know that AYF students have taken it in the past.
-Professors at German universities offer entirely new course topics each semester.
+Professors at German universities, especially in humanities and social sciences, offer entirely new course topics each semester.
 This is a pillar of the German understanding of "academic freedom," and you must therefore be prepared to be flexible in selecting your courses each semester.